RVN91/vimrc/README.md

 One configuration to rule them all (platforms)

 ## Install
-### Linux:
+### Linux (you know what to do...):
 git clone --depth=1 https://github.com/rvn91/vimrc.git ~/.vim_runtime

 sh ~/.vim_runtime/install.sh

 ### Windows:
+Open GIT Bash inside of YOURUSERNAME/.vim_runtime/ and clone the git repo:

 git clone --depth=1 https://github.com/rvn91/vimrc.git ~/.vim_runtime

-Open GIT Bash inside of YOURUSERNAME/.vim_runtime/ and run "bash install.sh":
+This saves a runtime environment inside ./vim_runtime, where the plugins will be stored.

+Run "install.sh" in GIT Bash:

 C:/Users/YOURUSERNAME/.vim_runtime/install.sh